Welcome New International Students

 Ohio Northern’s international services coordinator is dedicated to making the transition from your home country to Ohio Northern easy.

-The Office of International Admissions can be reached by phone, email, fax or postal mail.
+The Office of International Admissions can be reached by phone, email, fax, postal mail, or Facebook.

 Ohio Northern University